-There are some electric power outlets in the Refuges.
+There are no electric power outlets on the mountain.

 Assuming you will be using your mobile phones to take photos, if you turn on Airplane Mode and turn off Bluetooth, your battery should last a couple of days from one full charge.
 Please note that batteries will discharge quicker in the cold, so should be stored overnight inside a bag, sock or jacket.
 A 20,000mah battery pack should be capable of charging your phone plenty of times.